 Although they offer zoom, they are significantly heavier and show optical quality losses when zooming in (newer generations have few of these).
 They also often offer significantly smaller apertures than prime lenses.
 Nevertheless, they are an excellent option for anyone who wants to photograph popular subjects for travel, events, and other situations without having to change the lens depending on the situation.

-These lenses allow 1:1 reproduction of close-ups with exceptional detail and are very popular among professionals in nature (flowers, insects, etc.) and product photography.
+These lenses allow 1:1 reproduction of close-up shots with exceptional detail and are very popular among professionals in nature (flowers, insects, etc.) and product photography.

-These lenses have special optics that compress the video material inward, creating a cinematic feel.
-The original material is not cropped, so resolution and detail richness are preserved.
-Previously, these lenses were only found in Hollywood due to their cost and size.
+These lenses have special optics that compress the video footage inward, creating a cinematic feel.
+The original footage is not cropped, so resolution and detail are preserved.
+In the past, these lenses were only found in Hollywood due to their cost and size.
 However, newer generations of these lenses are affordable and deliver impressive, professional footage.

 Cine lenses resemble conventional videography lenses but have features typically not found in photo lenses.
 They are used in film production where professional output quality is required.

-They are characterized by robust construction and smooth, dampened focus with aperture rings that allow precise and repeatable adjustment.
+They are characterized by a robust build and smooth, damped focus with aperture rings that allow precise and repeatable adjustment.
 The lens housing also features clickless aperture rings that are silent when adjusting.

 An example of this is starburst lenses, which create an ultra-wide angle (often between 8 and 15 mm) and cause strong visual distortion.
 They are often used to mimic the visual representation of living organisms or simply for creative purposes in many media fields.
 Another common lens system is the tilt-shift lens, which allows correction of perspective distortions by controlling the focus plane.